-The last available data (2012) showed that the 90% of the population are living on the poverty line with an income of 3.10 USD per day hugely affecting the life of the weakest portion of society: children.
-The school enrollment ratio for primary education is, in fact, of 111.9% due to the phenomenon of older children that are attending school for the first time, but it drops dramatically for secondary education (43%) and even more for tertiary education (8%).
+The largest Francophone country in Africa, the Democratic Republic of Congo (DRC), is endowed with vast natural resources.
+It has nearly 80 million inhabitants, fewer than 40% of whom live in urban areas.
+Between conflicts, poverty, and frequent disease outbreaks, humanitarian needs in the DRC are among the highest in the world, severely affecting the weakest portion of society’s life: children.
+The school enrollment ratio for primary education is 111.9% due to the phenomenon of older children who are attending school for the first time.
+However, this percentage drops dramatically for secondary education (43%) and even more for tertiary education (8%).

 ST Foundation’s Presence

 Due to its complex context, the DRC became the first country outside the ST area that was added to the ST Foundation map.
 In 2005, the DU Program was introduced with the support of the Foundation’s initial partner: Movimento per la Lotta Contro la Fame Nel Mondo (MLFM).
 As a result of this collaboration, two informatics centers were set up in the South Kivu Region.
 When the partnership ended in 2008, the Foundation decided to stay and continue its fight against the country’s digital divide.